-Our community adult control program relies on truck-mounted Ultra-Low Volume eliminate adult (ULV) spravina to mosquitoes in-flight.
+Our community adult control program relies on truck-mounted Ultra-Low Volume (ULV) spraying to eliminate adult mosquitoes in-flight.
 Each ULV unit is carefully calibrated monthly to dispense only 0.05 ounces of active ingredient per acre.
 It is important for these machines to break down insecticides into proper droplet sizes, which are 12-25 microns.
 All trucks are tracked utilizing GIS technologies which records location, speed, and spray activity.
 ULV treatment normally takes place from sunset to approximately 12:30 a.m., Monday-Friday to coincide with peak mosquito activity.
-If mosquito-borne diseases or mosquito populations are high, a second spray shift is conducted in early morning hours during the second peak of mosquito activity prior to sunrise.
-ULV applications are less at temperatures below 56 effective degrees, if winds are greater than 10 mph, or in rain.
+If mosquito-borne diseases or mosquito populations are high, additional spray shifts may be implemented on weekends or early morning hours prior to sunrise.

+ULV applications are less effective at temperatures below 56 degrees, winds are greater than 10 mph, or during rainfall.
 Due to these factors, ULV operations cannot be performed every evening.
 Adulticiding is only performed after careful analysis of biological data from traps, disease surveillance, and citizen complaint calls.
 Saginaw County is divided into 9 treatment zones based on city, village, or township boundaries.
-These zones are adulticided when surveillance treatment.
-Our principal warrants adulticiding material is a 4% permethrin ULV formulation.
+These zones are adulticided when surveillance warrants treatment.
+Our principal adulticiding material is a 4% permethrin ULV formulation.